- Computational Social Science

 If you're interested in studying Information Science in CALS, please visit the CALS undergraduate admissions page for more information on how to apply.
 If you have specific questions about the major or you would like to arrange a campus visit, feel free to contact us.
-Students interested in declaring the Information Science major should fill out the major declaration form and turn it in to 110H Gates Hall.
+To declare the Information Science major, please apply via our online application.

 All potential majors are reviewed on a case-by-case basis relative to the following criteria:

-- A grade of C or better in each of the completed core courses with an overall average for these courses of 2.5 or better.
+- A grade of C or better (For Spring 2020: a grade of C- or better, or S*) in each of the completed core courses with an overall average for these courses of 2.5 or better.

 Note: Courses used for the purpose of declaring the major may be repeated if the original course grade was below a C. The most recent grade will be used for all repeated courses.
 Qualifying courses must be taken at Cornell.